empirical-org/Empirical-Core/FeatureProgress.md

   - Remove repetitive logic.
 It seems that some files in HelloWorld are twins or identical to those in admin_dashboard.
 Any extra files make the code less useful and readable.
+  - In some files, teacher filter dropdown and/or associated logic must be removed, ie, client/app/bundles/admin_dashboard/containers/DistrictStandardsReports.jsx -